SkipGS: Post-Densification Backward Skipping for Efficient 3DGS Training: Proposed Method

 \subsection{Overview: Constrained Backward Gating}

-We focus on the post-densification phase among the two.
+Within this section, $t$ denotes the iteration index relative to the start of the post-densification phase (i.e., $t=1$ at the first iteration after $T_d$).
+We focus on the post-densification phase.
 In this phase, per-view losses often stabilize at different rates: a subset of views continues to provide useful gradients while many others are repeatedly revisited with little progress.
 Yet standard 3DGS~\cite{kerbl3Dgaussians} still performs a full backward pass whenever a view is sampled.
 Since backward dominates the per-iteration cost, this update redundancy in the late-phase leads to substantial wasted computation.
 This observation motivates our backward gating mechanism, which decides for each sampled view whether to skip or execute the backward pass based on its recent loss deviation.

 SkipGS targets \textbf{post-densification} training, where the Gaussian set is fixed and optimization mainly fine-tunes appearance and geometry.
 Although many training views have already converged in this regime, standard 3DGS~\cite{kerbl3Dgaussians} still performs a full backward pass on every sampled view, even when the view's loss is stable relative to its recent per-view baseline.
 We formulate post-densification acceleration as a \textbf{constrained backward gating} problem.
-At iteration $t$, a view $v$ is sampled and we always perform the forward pass to compute $\mathcal{L}_v^{(t)}$ and update per-view statistics.
-We then decide whether to execute backward so as to (i) focus compute on views with remaining optimization potential, while (ii) maintaining stable convergence by enforcing a minimum update budget.
+At iteration $t$, a view $v_t$ is sampled and we always perform the forward pass to compute $\mathcal{L}_{v_t}^{(t)}$ and update per-view statistics.
+We then decide whether to execute the backward pass so as to (i) focus compute on views with remaining optimization potential while (ii) maintaining stable convergence by enforcing a minimum update budget.

 As illustrated in Fig.~\ref{fig:method}, SkipGS implements this gating mechanism with two ingredients: \begin{enumerate} \item \textbf{Per-view deviation score and skip test} (Sec.~\ref{sec:convergence-signal}): For each sampled view, we compute a scale-invariant deviation score that compares its current loss against its recent EMA baseline.
 Backward is executed only when the score exceeds $1$, indicating the view's loss has risen above its baseline and is likely to benefit from gradient computation. \item \textbf{Backward budget calibration and control} (Sec.~\ref{sec:budget}): To prevent gradient starvation from over-aggressive skipping, we enforce a minimum backward ratio $\rho_{\min}$, auto-calibrated from warmup statistics.
 When the cumulative backward ratio $\rho_{\mathrm{cum}}$ falls below $\rho_{\min}$, the skip decision is overridden and backward is forced. \end{enumerate}